Jan Beenakker: Research

 His research dealt with the thermodynamic and transport properties of liquids and gases.
 The Senftleben-Beenakker effects are named after him and the German physicist Hermann Senftleben, which describe the influence of electric and magnetic fields on the transport properties (thermal conductivity, viscosity) of molecular gases.
 It bears a distant resemblance to the Hall effect in solids.
 From earlier experiments by Senftleben it was believed that this only affected paramagnetic molecules such as nitric oxide and oxygen, but Beenakker and his colleague Hein Knaap showed that diamagnetic gases such as nitrogen and methane are also affected by external fields (but they should have a non-spherical shape have), since the precession rate between two collisions of the molecules is changed by them.

 Beenakker also studied transport in highly diluted gases, in which boundary layer phenomena play a role and new phenomena emerge (viscomagnetic heat flow, thermomagnetic pressure difference).
 With colleagues, he was the first to observe the non-equilibrium velocity distribution in a heat-conducting gas.

 Honors and awards

-He was chairman of the Stichting voor Fundamenteel Onderzoek der Matter (FOM), a Dutch research foundation for basic research, and a member of the Royal Netherlands Academy of Sciences.
+He was chairman of the Stichting voor Fundamenteel Onderzoek der Matter (FOM), a Dutch research foundation for basic research.
+He became a member of the Royal Netherlands Academy of Arts and Sciences in 1978.
 He received an honorary doctorate from the University of Waterloo, became a Knight of the Order of the Netherlands Lion and an officer in the Belgian Order of the Crown.